ahalterman/hypnos/README.md

 `docker-compose up -d`

 to run in the background.
+These commands work both to set it up the first time you run it, and to restart the service if you stop it or restart your computer.

 This assumes that you have `docker-compose` and `docker` installed.